The option to embed API functionality within transformations requires no programming expertise and does not need to be hosted on a computer,

 Generate XML for table TransactionTypePostRule

-In order to save XML, which was retrieved from a table or API method, and then modified, use the WebSaveXML SOAP function.
+In order to save XML, which was retrieved from a table or API method, and then modified, use the WebSaveXML function.

 Run a period end depreciation calculation, create journals and close a financial accounting period